MrMon0cle/proton-ambiance/README.md

 # ProtonMail Ambiance Theme
-proton-ambiance is a collection of ProtonMail Themes aimed to imitate the look and feel of the GTK Theme Ambiance.
-There are 5 different options, each with 5 different accent color combinations.
+proton-ambiance is a collection of ProtonMail Themes aimed to imitate the look and feel of the GTK Ambiance Theme.
+There are 5 different options.
+Ambiance Light and Dark are classic, Ubuntu styled ambiance themes.
+Afterdark, Pop!, and KDE, add some color variations to the main themes.

 ---